microsoft/fast-cli/website/docs/add-a-design-system.md

 # Add a design system

-Before a user can add components, they must add a design system.
-The design system **must** appear at the root of the component folder.
+Before adding your own components, a design system file must be available.
 The design system will dictate web component configuration options.

 ```bash
 $ fast add-design-system